Xeus-Territory/obsidian_world/content/Tech Second Brain/Personal/Kubewekend/Kubewekend Session 5.md

 As you can see, you need to use `kernel` over 5.10 version to valid run the `cilium` maybe on latest version, so that why we need upgrade kernel

 >[!info]
->Follow the [[Shell commands#Update Ubuntu new version|Update Ubuntu new version]], to understand technique to upgrade your kernel version and `kubewekend` cluster on Ubuntu 20.04
+>Follow the [[Linux Shell commands#Update Ubuntu new version|Update Ubuntu new version]], to understand technique to upgrade your kernel version and `kubewekend` cluster on Ubuntu 20.04

 >[!quote]
 >It can be upgrade to kernel `5.15.0-116-generic` with not need to update the version to **Ubuntu 22.04**, but for sure you can test both of methodologies.